Pensionado Act: Background

 During the Spanish era of the Philippines, officially from the years 1565 to 1898, education other than that provided by religious institutions, was not generally available to the average Filipino until after 1863.
 Following the Spanish–American War in 1898, the Philippines was annexed by the United States due to the Treaty of Paris, and it became a territory of the United States.
 As a consequence, Filipinos became nationals of the United States.
 However, Filipinos who supported the independence of the First Republic of the Philippines clashed with American authority, and fought an unsuccessful conflict with the United States.
-At the behest of American soldiers, well-to-do families began to send their children to the United States for education; one example was Ramon Jose Lascon, who went on to earn his Ph.D. at Georgetown University at the age of 20.
+At the behest of American soldiers, well-to-do families began to send their children to the United States for education; one example was Ramon Jose Lacson, who went on to earn his Ph.D. at Georgetown University at the age of 20.
 This followed a trend of well-to-do Asian families sending students to the United States, with Chinese students first coming to the United States beginning in 1847, and Japanese students coming to the United States beginning in 1866.

 The first school established by the United States in the Philippines was on Corregidor.
 Following the establishment of the Philippine Commission, it began to pass legislation to provide for public education, primarily Act Number 74 in 1901, which established public schools.
 In 1902, Act Number 372 established public secondary education in each provincial capital.
 However, there was a lack of educators, with many soldiers taking up the task of becoming teachers.
 In an attempt to increase the number of educators in the Philippines, over 500 teachers from the United States were sent there aboard the USAT Thomas, arriving in 1901; these teachers would later be known as Thomasites.
 These teachers from the United States were also tasked to train Filipinos to become teachers; however, schools continued to have a shortage of educators.